rabbitmq/rabbitmq-server/selenium/README.md

 **The interactive mode** - This mode is convenient when we are still working on RabbitMQ source code and/or in the selenium tests.
 In this mode, you run RabbitMQ and tests directly from source to speed things up.
 The components, such as, UAA or keycloak, run in docker.

+**IMPORTANT** - If you intend to switch between version of RabbitMQ, make sure you run `./clean.sh` to clear any state left from the last test run.

 ## Run tests in headless-mode